By Maria Smith

 Peer Reviewed

 A middle-aged woman presents to the Emergency Department with 1 week of calf-pain and swelling.
-A venous duplex ultrasound reveals a non-compressible popliteal vein suggestive of …
+A venous duplex ultrasound reveals a non-compressible popliteal vein …

 By Gregory Rubinfeld, MD